-Webmasters for small businesses often do it all, from designing business websites, to search engine optimization (SEO), to daily backups and maintenance.
-So, you need an adept, creative multitasker whom you can trust with the keys to your website — the online gateway to your brand.
-But how can you find someone who’s up to these business-critical tasks?
+Webmasters for small businesses often do it all; from website design and content development, to search engine optimization (SEO), hosting and support.
+You need an experienced, creative multitasker whom you can trust with the keys to your website -- the online gateway to your brand.
+But how can you find someone who is up to these business-critical tasks?

 2. May I have a list of your current and past clients?
 Candidates should readily provide contact information for existing and past clients, says Chris Turzo, managing director of Goodwyn, Powell & Turzo, an executive recruiting firm that specializes in IT and clean technology.
 "Directly speaking with people a candidate has worked for is an essential step in the hiring process because it helps you establish how reliable and results-driven" he or she is.
 Many contract webmasters work independently on their own time schedules, he adds, so ask if they work well without a lot of structure and still deliver desired results on time.